Efeoghene-Oghenechovwen/Data-Analysis-on-Walmart-Retail-Sales/README.md

 10).
 Which branch sold more products than average product sold?
 11).
 What is the most common product line by gender?
 12).
 What is the average rating of each product line?

+### Questions regarding sales
+1).
+Number of sales made in each time of the day per weekday 2).
+Which of the customer types brings the most revenue?
+3).
+Which city has the largest tax percent/ VAT (Value Added Tax)?
+4).
+Which customer type pays the most in VAT?

+### Questions regarding Customer
+1. How many unique customer types are present in the data?
+2. How many distinct payment methods are used in the data?
+3. Which is the most common customer type?
+4. Which customer type makes the most purchases?
+5. What is the predominant gender among the customers?
+6. What is the gender distribution across each branch?
+7. At what time of day do customers give the most ratings?
+8. At what time of day do customers give the most ratings per branch?
+9. Which day of the week has the highest average ratings?
+10. Which day of the week has the highest average ratings per branch?